CreatorDev/LetMeCreateIoT/README.md

 |Debug over 6lowpan|Power saving control|
 |UART||

-All drivers are checked out from [LMC 1.3](https://github.com/CreatorDev/LetMeCreate/tree/v1.3.0) and Contiki-specific patches are applied on top of them.
+All drivers are checked out from [LetMeCreate 1.3.0](https://github.com/CreatorDev/LetMeCreate/tree/v1.3.0) and Contiki-specific patches are applied on top of them.
 Any drivers which were not ported are crossed out in the table below.

 |Drivers|||
 |:------------|:-------------------|:-------------------|